 It is because of this that Aozora Meikyuu really could have used some better writing and character development.
 The premise of this game could have worked as an effective romance if it was more fleshed out, but instead everything feels forced.
 Aoi doesn’t so much as develop character wise more so than just kinda stop being a prick after Sora has sex with him.
 The scene in which Aoi basically starts to genuinely fall for Sora occurs when Aoi tries playing an eroge in front of her so she gets disgusted and leaves, but Sora instead gets aroused and then they do it.

-This scene makes a surprising amount of sense given that Aoi’s weeb shit was literally the only thing he lived for for a number of years and that most girl would find it creepy if a man just started playing a pornographic game in front of them.
-It makes sense for Aoi to suddenly feel more trusting of Sora since she didn’t mock his hobby and to find someone who shares his unending sexual appetite, but it also just shows how shallow Sora’s character is.
+This scene makes a surprising amount of sense given that Aoi’s weeb shit was literally the only thing he lived for for a number of years, and that most girls would find it creepy if a man just started playing a pornographic game in front of them.
+It makes sense for Aoi to suddenly feel more trusting of Sora since she didn’t mock his hobby ,and to find someone who shares his unending sexual appetite, but it also hows how shallow Sora’s character is.